welaika/skuby/README.md

 Add this line to your application's Gemfile:

-    gem 'skuby'
+    gem 'skuby', github: 'k3rn31/skuby', branch: 'master'

 And then execute:

     $ bundle

-Or install it yourself as:
+Or install it yourself as (NOTE: this fork isn't present on rubygems.org):

     $ gem install skuby